 New Eagle’s team first analyzed the machine’s existing system components, drawing a system schematic and characterizing the outputs to actuators.
 After understanding how the original system operated, New Eagle’s engineers replaced the hydraulic electronic controller with a New Eagle unit that would allow for a wider range of control capabilities–the ECM-112.
 This controller was paired with a customized wire harness to fit the excavator.
 Then, using an a model-based design process, New Eagle’s engineers wrote the control logic needed for the joystick inputs and hydraulic actuators to cleanly integrate into the system.
 After a successful calibration exercise, the excavator was ready to be put to work by the customer.

-Old interface, new controls
+Old interface, new controls for the small, towable excavator

 With New Eagle’s assistance, the customer was able to meet its goals for the excavator, without sacrificing its user interface.
 Thanks to some savvy engineering work, New Eagle was able to meet all of the the customer’s requirements, creating a single or dual-joystick operated excavator.